2019 TitansRX season

-The 2019 TitansRX International Europe Series was the first edition of TitansRX, after the Global Rallycross brand was revived and renamed in late-2018.
-The inaugural season was contested exclusively in Europe, with the North American and the International Series commencing in 2020.
+The 2019 TitansRX season was the first edition of TitansRX.
+It was also named the TitansRX International Europe Series.
+The inaugural season was contested exclusively in Europe.
 The season consisted of twelve rounds and started on 29 June with the first French round at Essay with the season culminating on 20 October, at Estering.

 Calendar

 Support classes

 Each round will consist of support classes as listed below.